School of Music

 Vocal and choral applicants: Students who score less than 70% on the diction placement exam will take MU 5130B.

 Vocal and Choral applicants: If diction courses were not part of the undergraduate degree program, students must fulfill these requirements by the end of their master's studies.
-In addition, vocal applicants must have one year each of TWO of the standard singing languages (French, German, and Italian) at the college level or proof of language proficiency at the Beginner Level I and II as determined by the CLEP test.
+In addition, vocal applicants must have one year each of two of the standard singing languages (French, German, and Italian) at the college level or proof of language proficiency at the Beginner Level I and II as determined by the CLEP test.

 Composition/Music Theory applicants: Counterpoint and Orchestration are required background knowledge; if these subjects have not been studied in an undergraduate degree program, or equivalent course of study, students will work with a music theory or composition faculty member to determine a path to study the required content.